kajasoft/pytypeddict-ts/README.md

 Python-TypeScript boundary. `py-ts-interfaces` translates Dataclasses to TypeScript, but not TypedDicts.

-We're using `pytypeddict-ts` in production on [instantwatcher.com][3], which has a Django backend and TypeScript frontend for search.
+We're using `pytypeddict-ts` in production on the streaming search engine [instantwatcher.com][3], which has a Django backend and TypeScript frontend code for search.

 [3]:https://www.instantwatcher.com